NeuraByte-UCSD-ITS/nutrirate/README.md

 - **MAE:** ~0.3398
 - **R²:** ~0.0006

 This scatter plot shows the predicted average ratings from our baseline Linear Regression model against the actual ratings.
-The points are widely scattered around the ideal y=x line, indicating that the baseline model struggles to capture the complex relationship between the features and user ratings.
-This visualization confirms that our simple linear approach provides limited predictive power.
+The points are widely scattered around the ideal y=x line.
+This shows that the baseline model struggles to capture the complex relationship between the features and average user ratings.

 <iframe
   src="assets/baseline_pred_vs_actual.html"